 A. All Managers must submit a team roster no later than

 the set date for the last official meeting of the League Commissioner and Board of Directors before the upcoming scheduled season.
-A roster should have a 15-man minimum, and there is no maximum number.
+A roster should have a 15 man minimum, and there is no maximum number.

 B. The Commissioner must be notified of and approve any requested additions to rosters after the season begins, and before June 1st.
 Any roster addition after June 1st must be submitted to the Commissioner for approval, and the Board of Directors must be notified.

-Xl.
+Xll.
 SLOCUM DIVISION: The following rules apply only to this division.

-2. To shorten the 2nd game, a count of one ball and one strike will be played unless a full count is agreed upon by both managers, or may be played as a 5-inning contest without using a one and one count.
+2. To shorten the 2nd game, a count of one ball and one strike will be played unless a full (zero) count (0-0) is agreed upon by both managers, or may be played as a 5-inning contest without using a one and one count.